MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

 Set up a hardware load balancer as follows:

 - **Get a configuration provider**: To add a supported hardware load balancer, you'll need to download and install a configuration provider available from the load balancer manufacturer.
 VMM currently supports [Brocade ServerIron ADX load balancer provider](http://www.brocade.com/partnerships/technology-alliance-partners/partner-details/microsoft/microsoft-systems-center/index.page) and [Citrix NetScaler load balancer provider](https://www.citrix.com/community.html).
 The provider is a VMM plug-in that translates VMM PowerShell commands to the load balancer API.
-After you've installed the provider, you should restart the VMM service (**net stop scwmmservice** > **net start scvmmservice**).
+After you've installed the provider, you must restart the VMM service (**net stop scwmmservice** > **net start scvmmservice**).
-- **Set up an account**: Create a VMM Run As account with a user name and password with permissions to configure the downloaded load balancer.
+- **Set up an account**: Create a VMM Run As account with a username and password with permissions to configure the downloaded load balancer.
 - **Add the load balancer to VMM**: Add a hardware load balancer to VMM using the Add Load Balancer Wizard.

 #### Add the hardware load balancer to VMM